11 Oct 10 Proven Tips for Car Safety in Halloween

 Halloween or not, it is always better not to get distracted while driving as it is the single largest reason of car accidents.
 Keep your cellphone out of the reach of your hands and resist the temptation of gorging on snacks until you reach the destination.
 Waiting a bit for having those snacks is always a preferred choice than banging your vehicle into another and crushing your bones.

 2. Use headlights

 Light up your headlights even if you are driving in day time.
-Chances of fellow drivers and pedestrians not seeing you get minimal when your headlights are on.
+Chances of fellow drivers and pedestrians not seeing you are minimized when your headlights are on.
 Just shine the headlights without using brights.
-Whether you are driving in residential or commercial area, headlights should be there.
+Whether you are driving in residential or commercial area, headlights should be on.

 3. Wait for the fun

 You may be eager to begin the party right away.
-However, restrict your emotions and wait out until you reach the destination.
+However, it’s best to relax and wait out until you reach the destination.
 When in a car, it is important to know what is going on around you.
 Sound inside the car should not be very loud, making you unable to hear another vehicle’s horn or someone calling from outside.
 Safety needs to be given priority over fun.

 4. Drive slow

 To celebrate an event, you may want to dart out on the road.
 Moreover, there will be children as well who may get just too excited about the candy and rush across the street.
 Driving slowly will help you respond quickly to such a situation.

 5. Be extra careful at crosswalks or corners

 You can’t expect everyone to be as alert yourself.
 Particularly, you need to be careful on crosswalks or corners.
 When you see children around, don’t assume that they have seen you or they will pay attention.
 And even when they see you, they may not know how to react.
 As a car driver, you need to take responsibility yourself to ensure nobody is hit.